Leica M10 vs Olympus E-M5 II

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the M10 followed on from the Leica M Typ 262.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M10 and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica M10 (Typ 3656):

 - More detail: Offers more megapixels (23.8 vs 15.9MP) with a 24% higher linear resolution.